-When the Spanish conquered Peru in the early 16th century (see p.
-3 of History and Myth), they sought to spread Roman Catholicism to indigenous groups.
+When the Spanish conquered Peru in the early 16th century (see History and Myth), they sought to spread Roman Catholicism to indigenous groups.
 The Spanish believed in a holy duty to convert indigenous Peruvians, which gave them an ideological justification for their conquests.
-A priest therefore joined Francisco Pizarro on his conquest of the Incan Empire, and subsequent expeditions included other missionaries. who were known to convert Peruvians indiaenous forcefully.
+A priest therefore joined Francisco Pizarro on his conquest of the Incan Empire, and subsequent expeditions included other missionaries, who were known to convert indigenous Peruvians forcefully.

 The Spanish prohibited Incan religious practices, destroyed their temples and idols, and violently coerced them to adopt Christianity.
-Under the encomienda forced labor system (see p.
-3 of History and Mvth). the Spanish converted enslaved indigenous people to Christianity, which quickly became Peru's dominant religion.
-Some aspects of Incan religion, like the belief in natural spirits and certain burial rites. persisted or merged with Christian practices, producing what is known as Andean Catholicism, a syncretic (mixed) religion still practiced in some rural areas.
+Under the encomienda forced labor system (see History and Myth), the Spanish converted enslaved indigenous people to Christianity, which quickly became Peru's dominant religion.
+Some aspects of Incan religion, like the belief in natural spirits and certain burial rites, persisted or merged with Christian practices, producing what is known as Andean Catholicism, a syncretic (mixed) religion still practiced in some rural areas.

 Roman Catholicism expanded alongside Spain's presence in its Peruvian colony.
 Lima became the seat of an archbishop in 1546, and religious orders founded monasteries and convents across the country.
 The Spanish built hundreds of churches, many on former Incan religious sites.
-Some of the first books printed in Peru were guides for Spanish priests to evangelize Quechua- and Aymara-speaking groups (see p.
-1-2 of Language and Communication), which included native-language liturgies.
-Roman Catholicism remained Peru's official state religion for the entire colonial period (see p.
-3-4 of History and Myth).
+Some of the first books printed in Peru were guides for Spanish priests to evangelize Quechua- and Aymara-speaking groups (see Language and Communication), which included native-language liturgies.
+Roman Catholicism remained Peru's official state religion for the entire colonial period (see History and Myth).

-When Peru secured independence from Spain in 1824 (see p.
-5) of History and Myth), it recognized a shared Catholic religion as a unifying factor in the new multicultural nation.
+When Peru secured independence from Spain in 1824 (see History and Myth), it recognized a shared Catholic religion as a unifying factor in the new multicultural nation.
 As most Spanish Catholic leaders had fled during the wars of independence, the Peruvian government claimed responsibility for religious leadership.
 It viewed the clergy as public servants and appointed new religious leaders to replace the Spanish.
 While Catholicism would remain Peru's official state religion until the government formalized separation of church and state in 1980, in the mid-1800s, thousands of Chinese and Japanese laborers immigrated to Peru, bringing with them new religious faiths, particularly Buddhism.

-Peru's 1860 constitution made Roman Catholicism the country's only legal religion.
+Peru's 1860 Constitution made Roman Catholicism the country's only legal religion.
 However, political instability resulted in the state seizure of assets that impoverished the Church, while the number of clergy members declined and their relationship with the government deteriorated.
 By 1900, Protestants had begun preaching in Peru despite the 1860 law, which the government repealed in 1920.
 Meanwhile, reformers pushed for a secular government, which the weakened Church struggled to prevent.
 Eventually, the Catholic Church's role in politics became largely symbolic, and Peru operated as a secular state.

-Outside of politics, Peru's Catholic Church entered a period of revival in the early 20th century due to an influx of foreign missionaries, who helped establish churches, schools, and universities (see p.
-2 of Learning and Knowledge).
-After World War II (see p.
-8 of History and Myth), another wave of foreign missionaries helped restore Catholicism's prominence in Peru.
+Outside of politics, Peru's Catholic Church entered a period of revival in the early 20th century due to an influx of foreign missionaries, who helped establish churches, schools, and universities (see Learning and Knowledge).
+After World War II (see History and Myth), another wave of foreign missionaries helped restore Catholicism's prominence in Peru.

-During military rule from 1968-80 (see p.
-10 of History and Myth), the Church supported most government initiatives.
-After democracy returned to Peru in 1980, the Church became a target of violent extremism by the anti-government communist group known as the Shining Path (see p.
-11 of History and Myth), whose members assassinated Church leaders until its leader was captured in 1992.
+During military rule from 1968-80 (see History and Myth), the Church supported most government initiatives.
+After democracy returned to Peru in 1980, the Church became a target of violent extremism by the anti-government communist group known as the Shining Path (see History and Myth), whose members assassinated Church leaders until its leader was captured in 1992.
 By the 21st century, the Catholic Church had become less politically active and prioritized aiding poor Peruvians, particularly in rural and underserved areas.